Gary Clark Jr.: 2015–2018: The Story of Sonny Boy Slim, Live North America 2016, and "Come Together" cover

 Clark released his album The Story of Sonny Boy Slim on September 11, 2015.

 Clark had a guest appearance on Tech N9ne's 2016 album The Storm, providing the chorus for the song "No Gun Control".
 Clark appeared on Childish Gambino's album "Awaken, My Love!", released that same year, performing the guitar solo on the track "The Night Me and Your Mama Met".

 In 2017, Clark released his second live album, Live North America 2016.

 Clark collaborated with ZZ Ward on "Ride" from the soundtrack to the 2017 Pixar film Cars 3.

 Clark's cover version of the Beatles' 1969 song "Come Together", was released in early 2017.
 It became his first charting single, appearing on Billboards Mainstream Rock chart, where it peaked at number 15.
 Clark's version of "Come Together" was featured in the 2017 Zack Snyder-directed superhero film Justice League.

 In 2018, Clark featured on two songs on Bun B's album Return of the Trill, "Blood on the Dash" and "Gone Away" also featuring Leon Bridges.

 Clark was featured on Tom Morello's album The Atlas Underground, providing vocals and guitar on the song "Where It's at Ain't What It Is".

-2019: This Land
+2019 and beyond: This Land and JPEG RAW

 On January 10, 2019, Clark announced the March 1, 2019, release of his album This Land via Warner Bros.
 On the same day he released the title song from the album supported by a Savanah Leaf directed music video for the song.
 This Land was chosen as a 'Favorite Blues Album' by AllMusic.
+On March 22, 2024 Clark released JPEG RAW.